codesquad-members-2023/fe-max--shopping/readme.md

 ### SoC

-- To what extent, by what standard should components and/or logic be separated?
+- To what extent and by what standard should components and/or logic be separated?
 - Is it ideal to separate things that, when alteration is needed, alter together at the same time?
 - Am I separating things that only really make sense to be used together?
 - _Think about the use cases of said components and logic rather than trying to separate everything just for the sake of separating or trying to blindly follow an architecture/pattern._